practicusai/docs/docs/tutorial/data-analysis-intro.md

 ![insurance outlier 2](img/data-analysis-intro/insurance-outliers-2.png)

-The above tells us that some individuals pay significantly more insurance premium charges compared to the rest.
+The above tells us that some individuals pay significantly more insurance  charges compared to the rest.
 E.g. $60,000 which is more than 5x the median (50%).

 Please note: Since Q1 - 1.5 x IQR is -$10,768, overall sample minimum $1,121 is used as boxplot min.
 This is common in [skewed](https://en.wikipedia.org/wiki/Skewness) data.